 Charlottesville is a strong couples getaway and wine-country destination.
 It offers access to Monticello, the University of Virginia, restaurants, tasting rooms, scenic countryside, and Blue Ridge views.

 This is one of the best Virginia bases for travelers who want a polished getaway with history, food, wine, and mountain scenery nearby.
+It can also pair well with Shenandoah National Park or a Blue Ridge road trip.

 Northern Virginia and Alexandria